ronancpl/HeavenMS/docs/feature_list.md

 * Further improved the server's ranking system, now displaying properly daily player ranking movement.
 * Automated support for Player NPCs and Hall of Fame.
 * Protected concurrently and improved the face expression system, guarding from trivial packet spam and exploits.
-* All upgradeable non-cash equipments in inventory with level & EXP information available for read by anyone, given proper visibility.
+* All upgradeable non-cash equipment in inventory with level & EXP information available for reading by anyone, given proper visibility.
 * Further improved the existent minigame mechanics: remarkably checking out for no-item match requests, allowing different omok/matchcard match layouts and status update on the player matchbox tooltips.
 * Further improved the trading system.
 * Party Search system nominal.